pbstark/basicsKavli18/kavliStat18.md

 accidental: other than water supplier, there was not much difference that could account for the differences in the rate of cholera.

-### Cholera deaths by water source, London epidemic of 1853&ndash;1854.
+#### Cholera deaths by water source, London epidemic of 1853&ndash;1854.
 Snow's Table IX, via Freedman, 1999.

 | water supplier | houses | deaths from cholera | deaths per 10,000 |
 |:---------------|-------:|--------------------:|------------------:|
 | Southwark & Vauxhall | 40,046 | 1,263 | 315 |
 | Lambeth | 26,107 | 98 | 37 |
 | rest of London | 256,423 | 1,422 | 59 |

+### Louis and bloodletting

+Pierre-Charles-Alexandre Louis was an early 19th century physician in Paris.
+At the time, bloodletting (by leaches or lancets) was a commonly accepted remedy for almost anything; the theory was that illnesses were caused by inflammation of various organs, and that bleeding the subject reduced that inflammation.
+The leading physician promoting the use of leeches, Broussais, was so successful that France imported 42 medical million leeches in 1833.

+Louis compared pnueumonia patients bled "early" with those bled "late."

 ---